 If the author indicates a cited or paraphrased source and such source is followed by other sources as an example, not cited or paraphrased itself in the text, then the former source is not numbered.

-In the given case, “Reference” (footnotes in Latin alphabet) lists only the book by Liluashvili with its numbering, while book with co-authors of Qurdadze, Sh., and Khunashili N., will not be placed in “Reference”, as the latter is not cited and paraphrased in the text.
+In the given case, “References” (footnotes in Latin alphabet) lists only the book by Liluashvili with its numbering, while book with co-authors of Qurdadze, Sh. and Khunashili N., will not be placed in “References”, as the latter is not cited and paraphrased in the text.

 Footnotes should be formatted in accordance with Harvard – Anglia 2008 standards.